 So, you have a house for sale, and you want to get it sold relatively quickly, and also get your asking price.
-Your realtor can do his or her part but making the house “sale ready,” is your job, and can make the difference between selling in 2 weeks or 2 months.
+Your realtor can do his or her part but making the house “sale ready” is your job.
+Following these steps can help make the difference between selling in 2 weeks or 2 months.

 You don’t need to spend a lot of money on staging your house, but you will need plenty of elbow grease.

 Step 1.
 Clean like you’ve never cleaned before